 Should I be cautious about anything before the operation?

-If you have been taking anticoagulants before the operation, you should inform us about it on the first meeting and discontinue those medications.
+If you have been taking anticoagulants before the operation, you should inform us about it at the first meeting and discontinue those medications.
 In order to accelerate the recovery process, you should quit smoking before the operation.

 Is liposuction an operation?
 Will I have it in the surgery room?